NVIDIA/NVFlare/examples/hello-world/ml-to-fl/pt/README.md

 nvflare simulator -n 2 -t 2 ./jobs/decorator -w decorator_workspace
 ```

-## Transform CIFAR10 lightning training code to FL with NVFLARE Client lightning integration API
+## Transform CIFAR10 PyTorch Lightning training code to FL with NVFLARE Client lightning integration API

-If you are using the [lightning framework](https://lightning.ai/) to write your training scripts, you can use our NVFlare lightning client API to convert it into FL.
+If you are using [PyTorch Lightning](https://lightning.ai/) to write your training scripts, you can use our NVFlare lightning client API to convert it into FL.

-Given a CIFAR10 lightning code example: [./code/cifar10_lightning_original.py](./code/cifar10_lightning_original.py).
+Given a CIFAR10 PyTorch Lightning code example: [./code/cifar10_lightning_original.py](./code/cifar10_lightning_original.py).
 Notice we wrap the [Net class](./code/net.py) into LightningModule: [LitNet class](./code/lit_net.py)

 You can run it using